Top 18 Things to Do in Coron Palawan | Kayangan Lake and Islands

 Culion Museum and Archives

-Built-in 1997, the Culion Museum was first formed to be a leprosy laboratory.
-In the entire building, you can view the history of leprosy patients, the beginnings of Coron, religion paraphernalia, and many more.
+Built in 1997, the Culion Museum was first formed to be a leprosy laboratory.
+In the entire building, you can view the history of leprosy patients, the beginnings of Coron, religious paraphernalia, and many more.

 La Immaculada Concepcion Church

-Standing the test of time since the 1700s, the La Immaculada Concepcion Church was a former Spanish fort turned to the church.
+Standing the test of time since the 1700s, the La Immaculada Concepcion Church was a former Spanish fort turned into a church.
 As of this day, reconstruction and restoration efforts are made to preserve its sacred beauty.

 Fort Culion